deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Lewis folded his arms and frowned at him.
 "Wh-?
 Hers!
 Both!
 It's *human contact* dude, I thought you said she needed that."

-"Yeah, but…" Julian flapped a hand as he hunted for the best way to phrase his thoughts.
+"Yeah, but..."
+Julian flapped a hand as he hunted for the best way to phrase his thoughts.
 "Drip-fed.
 Gradually.
 You don't throw a hypothermia patient straight into one of those really hot Russian saunas."

 "Dude, it's not like being *asked on a date* is fucking hard mode.
 She says yes, it's just gonna be movie night and dinner anyway, that's about all you CAN do on this ship.
 She says no, cool.
 I can handle being turned down."